The Ten Commandments

 The total runtime of The Ten Commandments is 220 minutes (3h 40m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 7.8/10, and global collection metrics, The Ten Commandments stands as a successful venture for the creators.
-It remains an essential piece of the 1956 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 7.8/10, and global performance metrics, The Ten Commandments is classified as a SUPER HIT.
+It remains an essential part of the 1956 cinematic calendar.

 Frequently Asked Questions